What Would Bob Do? Fixing Scratches on Wood Floors

 Related: Rx for Hardwood Floors

-Alternatively, coat floors with a product specially formulated to renew the wood—Bona Pro Series Hardwood Floor Refresher, for example, or Hardwood Floor Reviver from Minwax.
+Alternatively, coat floors with a product specially formulated to renew the wood—Bona Pro Series Hardwood Floor Refresher, for example, or Minwax Hardwood Floor Reviver.
 Sanding isn’t required, but to achieve best results, you must thoroughly clean the floor prior to application.
 Also, allow ample time for the finish to dry.
 Plan to reapply the product every several months and always refrain from using any such treatment on wood laminate or factory-finished floors.

 If a scratch has penetrated deep enough to expose bare wood, there’s a low-effort way to conceal the imperfection: Simply fill it in with a stain that matches the floor color.
 Stain markers and blending pencils are commonly available in a range of tones; check your local hardware stores or home improvement retail chain store.
 But traditional wood stain works equally well.
 Apply it with a small brush or even a cotton swab—just be sure to wipe away any excess before it has the chance to dry.